The Oscars

 The Best Supporting Actress Category:

 The Best Supporting Actress nominees were mostly first-time nominees.
-One of the nominees in the category was for non-English language performances:
+One of the nominees in the category was for a non-English language performance.
+The Best Supporting Actress winner in the category was:

 • 34 year-old Monica Barbaro (with her first nomination) for her role as folk singer-songwriter and social-justice activist Joan Baez, a contemporary love interest of Bob Dylan, in A Complete Unknown